WHAT YOU SHOULD KNOW ABOUT

 Book An Appointment

-Polaris Healthcare has been active in Sports Medicine in Pune for over a decade.
-Dr Surendra Patil, who possesses over 20 years of expertise in orthopaedics and sports-related injuries, has also taken a keen initiative to facilitate sports medicine services to athletes locally in Pune and for elite national athletes.
+Polaris Healthcare has offered Sports Medicine services in Pune for over a decade.
+Dr. Surendra Patil, with more than 20 years of experience in orthopaedics and sports injuries, has played a key role in providing sports medicine services to both local athletes and elite national competitors.